-Each half term we hold a ‘Spotlight Day’.
+Over the course of the year, we hold a ‘Spotlight Day’.
 These are based around the themes of PSHE to allow children to have a specific focus for the day and children can have time to explore the theme in depth.
-The themes that are being covered this year are Mindful Minds (mental health), Who am I?
-(Black Lives Matter), In the world of Google (E Safety), Keeping myself healthy (physical fitness), Rainbow Pride (RSE/ LGBT).
+The themes that are being covered this year are Healthy mind means healthy you (mental health), We are all wonderful (celebrating differences), Together for a better internet (E Safety), Healthy me (Diet and fitness), Everyone is unique (Relationships).
 Parents are informed of the themes for these days so they can encourage this learning to continue at home.

 At East Dene Primary School, we believe that running alongside all subjects enrichment will help to foster the children’s knowledge and understanding of subject areas.
 This means that we regularly organise days to promote PSHE and always try to give the children ‘real life’ experiences wherever possible for example a trip to the Fire Station when learning about ‘Fire’.